-The Company is a subsidiary of the company Costa Luxembourg Holding S.à r.l. ("Costa"), which holds 80% of its share capital.
-Costa is domiciled in Luxembourg and is jointly controlled by Colonnade Finance S.à r.l., member of the Fairfax Group, and OPG Commercial Holdings (Lux) S.à r.l.
-The remaining 20% of the share capital was held by Eurobank Ergasias S.A. until the 20th of March 2020.
-On the 20th of March 2020, the Ministry of Development and Investments approved the demerger of Eurobank Ergasias S.A. ("Demerged Entity" or "Eurobank Ergasias"), through sector's hive down and the establishment of a new company-credit institution under the corporate name 'Eurobank S.A.' (the "Beneficiary").
-According to the Demerger Deed, the participation of the Demerged Entity in the Company is included in the transferred assets of the Beneficiary.
+The Company is a subsidiary of the company Costa Luxembourg Holding S. à.r.l. ("Costa"), which holds 80% of its share capital.
+Costa is domiciled in Luxembourg and was jointly controlled, until 14th July 2021, by Colonnade Finance S.à r.l., member of the Fairfax Group, and OPG Commercial Holdings (Lux) S.à r.l..
+On July 14th, 2021, Colonnade Finance S.à.rl exercised its option to purchase the remaining Costa shares from OPG Commercial Holdings (Lux) S.à rl.
+Costa is now wholly owned by Colonnade Finance S.àrl.
+The remaining 20% of the share capital of the Company is held by Eurobank SA. (hereinafter referred to as "Eurobank") which is a related party.

-These financial statements were approved by the Company's Board of Directors on 31 March 2021 and are subject to approval by the Annual General Meeting of Shareholders.
+These financial statements were approved by the Company's Board of Directors on 6 April 2022 and are subject to approval by the Annual General Meeting of Shareholders.